 The POOL record is a special type of record not available to all providers.
 What does this record do?
 By using this kind of record, you can create CNAME records for the same subdomain.
 That means that a subdomain can have more than one CNAME record and each request to your subdomain will point to one of these CNAME records.

-This works like a Round Robin DNS setup, because it will redirect your requests to differente hosts.
-For example you can set one record to a host in the UK and another one to a host in the US, or anywhere else.
-In case one of the nods stops responding or working, you can delete one of the POOL records and set another one, but of course some of the requests will still be redirected to the failing node until the DNS cache is cleared, which usually doesn’t take long.
+This works like a Round Robin DNS setup because it will redirect your requests to different hosts.
+For example, you can set one record to a host in the UK and another one to a host in the US, or anywhere else.
+In case one of the nods stops responding or working, you can delete one of the POOL records and set another one, but of course, some of the requests will still be redirected to the failing node until the DNS cache is cleared, which usually doesn’t take long.

 So, if you want to quickly add a few CNAME records for one subdomain and redirect the requests to each of the configured nodes, then the POOL records will be very useful for this task.

 URL records are a special type of DNS records that are not available to all providers and/or control panels.
 The task of the URL record is to redirect a hostname to a specified URL, for which a redirector tool is used.

 With this kind of special record, you can, for example, redirect your domain to the URL of another domain, and you won’t have to use A records or CNAME records.
 A common use of this record is to redirect the visitors of www.yourdomain.com to yourdomain.com, or you can also use it to redirect something.yourdomain.com to anotherdomain.com